Michaelaashley/Michaelaashley/README.md

 - 👋 Hi, I’m @Michaelaashley
 - 🦄 I’m interested in expressing myself through design and coding.
-- 🌱 I’m currently learning UX/UI design!
+- 🌱 I’m currently learning UX/UI design and Front-End Development!
 - 💞️ I’m looking to collaborate on anything involving UX or coding.
 - 📫 How to reach me michaela.smith14@gmail.com